+86 1510-529-7925 [email protected]

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

 David James Hoffman & Yampapaya Tribe.
-David Hoffman is really famous in China but shooting his shows is a nightmare, he mixes LED lights with stage lights and never has any front lights.
-The only light you are getting on his face is bouncing back of the stage and hitting his face.
-Really difficult to shot.
+David Hoffman is famous in China but shooting his shows is a nightmare, he mixes LED lights with stage lights and never has any front lights.
+The only light you are getting on his face is bouncing back off the stage and hitting his face.
+Difficult to shoot.

-When it is show time, the first thing you should do is get your pass and meet the security, after that you should try to get into the pit and inspect the lights so you know what you are dealing with.
-I always try to get to a show a few hours early so I have a lot of time to meet people and have a look at the lights.
-If you can meet the lighting guy, that is even better, but sometimes they are really busy and don’t have time to talk to a photographer.
-Once you have seen the stage and the lighting setup, then it is time to set up your camera for the show.
+When it is showtime, the first thing you should do is get your pass and meet the security.
+After that, try to get into the pit and inspect the lights so you know what you are dealing with.
+I always try to get to a show a few hours early so I have time to meet people and check out the lights.
+If you can meet the lighting guy, that’s even better, but sometimes they are really busy and don’t have time to talk to a photographer.
+Once you have seen the stage and the lighting setup, it is time to set up your camera for the show.
 For each show, there are some things that you should always do.

-Step 1.
-Setting up the camera to use the correct auto-focus system.
+Step 1: Set up the camera to use the correct autofocus system.

 Step 1